undefspi/wavelytics-openshift-aws/README.md

 and ideally place them in your own ansible vault etc

 ### Initial Setup
-1. scp the AWS KeyPair PEM file your specified in the provision_cluster.sh command to the bootstrap box into the ec2_user .ssh folder
+1. scp the AWS KeyPair PEM file you specified in the provision_cluster.sh command to the bootstrap box into the ec2_user .ssh folder
 1. Change the passwords located in aws-openshift-usersetup.yml (Recommended)

 ### Run the deployment script